Ostorlab/KB/MOBILE_CLIENT/ANDROID/_HIGH/APK_WIFI_API_PII/recommendation.md

 For users:

-* Keep the Android system and all apps updated to the latest versions
+* Keep the Android system and all apps updated to the latest versions.
-* Be cautious about granting WiFi-related permissions to apps
+* Be cautious about granting WiFi-related permissions to apps.
-* Use a VPN when connecting to public WiFi networks
+* Use a VPN when connecting to public WiFi networks.

 For developers:

-* Request explicit user permission for accessing sensitive WiFi information
+* Request explicit user permission for accessing sensitive WiFi information.
-* Implement the principle of 'Least Privilege', only requesting and using the minimum permissions necessary for the app to function
+* Implement the principle of 'Least Privilege', only requesting and using the minimum permissions necessary for the app to function.
-* Utilize the Android Privacy Changes introduced in Android 10 and later versions, which restrict access to sensitive information
+* Utilize the Android Privacy Changes introduced in Android 10 and later versions, which restrict access to sensitive information.
-* Use the privacy-focused `NetworkCallback` API instead of `WifiInfo` whenever possible
+* Use the privacy-focused `NetworkCallback` API instead of `WifiInfo` whenever possible.

 ### Code Examples for developers: